leebyron/ecmascript-reverse-iterable/README.md

   5. Let *next* be a new built-in function object as defined in CompoundIterator **next** (7.4.10.1).
   6. Set *iterator’s* [[IteratorNext]] internal slot to *next*.
   7. Let *usingReverseIterator1* be CheckReverseIterable(*iterator1*).
-     > This step is new.
   8. Let *usingReverseIterator2* be CheckReverseIterable(*iterator2*).
-     > This step is new.
   9. If *usingReverseIterator1* is not **undefined** and *usingReverseIterator2* is not **undefined**.
-     > This step is new.
       * a.
 Let *reversed* be a new built-in function object as defined in CompoundIterator **reversed**.
       * b.
 Perform DefinePropertyOrThrow(*iterator*, @@reverseIterator, PropertyDescriptor {[[Value]]:*reversed*, [[Writable]]: **true**, [[Enumerable]]: **false**, [[Configurable]]: **true**}).
   10. Let *status* be the result of CreateDataProperty(iterator, **"next"**, *next*).